UnrealContainers/unrealcontainers.github.io/collections/_posts/2021-06-03-offscreen-rendering-in-windows-containers.md

 - `-RenderOffscreen`: this flag enables offscreen rendering mode, which is required when there is no physical display device.

-- `-NoRaytracing`: this flag disables raytracing using [DirectX Raytracing (DXR)](https://devblogs.microsoft.com/directx/announcing-microsoft-directx-raytracing/).
-In our testing, the Unreal Engine's DirectX 12 raytracing support does not appear to function correctly inside GPU accelerated Windows containers and causes the Engine to crash due to an assertion failure.
-(It is worth noting that does not occur when using software rendering and the Engine continues to run normally.)

 ## Rendering with GPU acceleration